 Experts say the common cold may linger for two to ten days on average.
 I have found that mine last longer than they did when I was in my teens or twenties, probably because the immune system naturally declines with age.

 The best strategy is to just dodge these viruses altogether.
 You can do it.
-Here are some useful tips. . .
+Here are some things to avoid. . .

 In fact, sleep is especially important when it comes to colds.
 According to a new Carnegie Mellon University study,1 folks who sleep fewer than seven hours a night are three times more likely to get a cold than those who average eight or more.

 What’s more, study subjects who missed sleep for as little as 8% of the time while they were lying in bed were 5.5 times more apt to get sniffles than those who slept throughout the night.
 In other words, both quality and quantity of sleep make a difference.